DjangoCRM/info/docs/features/crm-app-features.md

 * **Spam Protection**
   Administrators can add banned company names and stop phrases to filter out repetitive or unsolicited submissions.

+> **Note:** For a detailed overview of Commercial Requests management, please refer to the [Commercial Requests Management documentation](../help/commercial-requests-management.md).

 ---

 ## Company, Contact & Lead Management